Synthetixio/synthetix-docs/content/libraries/index.md

 If you're looking to get the addresses and ABIs of any Synthetix contract, or maybe the list of synths and their parameters, the best way is to use our [`synthetix` `npm` module](synthetix.md#usage-and-requirements) (written for nodejs).
 Instead of looking it up online, the module contains all the details available to fetch locally (we manage this during our deployment processes).

-If you'd rather than functionality in the browser, you'll need to use our [`synthetix-js` JavaScript library on `npm`](synthetix-js.md).
+If you'd rather use this functionality in the browser, you'll need to use our [`synthetix-js` JavaScript library on `npm`](synthetix-js.md).

 ### Read and write state